Gliese 504 b: History of observation

 The discovery images were taken in 2011 and common proper motion was confirmed in 2012 as part of the Strategic Explorations of Exoplanets and Disks with Subaru (SEEDS) survey.
 The SEEDS survey aims to detect and characterize giant planets and circumstellar disks using the 8.2-meter Subaru Telescope.

 In February 2013 Kuzuhara et al. submitted the discovery paper to The Astrophysical Journal, and in September it was published.
 A follow-up study published in the October 2013 edition of the Astrophysical Journal confirmed methane absorption in the infrared H band, the first time this has been done for a directly imaged planet that formed within a disk.

-Labeled NASA composite image, combining Subaru images of GJ 504 using two near-infrared wavelengths (orange, 1.6 micrometers, taken in May 2011; blue, 1.2 micrometers, April 2012).
-Once processed to remove scattered starlight, the images reveal the orbiting planet, GJ 504b.

 In January 2025 Mâlin et al. published a paper confirming the detection of ammonia, using the Mid-Infrared Instrument aboard the James Webb Space Telescope.

+In June 2026 Baburaj et al. published the first spectral observations of Gliese 504 b, made using the NIRSpec instrument aboard the James Webb Space Telescope, showing an unusual metal-rich atmosphere with salty clouds.

 Properties

 GJ 504 b's spectral type was originally projected to be late T or early Y, and a follow-up study estimated that a T8 spectral type was the best fit.
-Its effective temperature is 512±10 К (512 ± °C), much cooler than previously imaged exoplanets with a clear planetary origin.
-It is slightly larger than Jupiter, around 8%.
+Comparing the spectrum and photometry of Gliese 504 b to atmospherical retrievals indicate an effective temperature is 564 ± 4 K, much cooler than previously imaged exoplanets, and a radius of 0.92±0.02 Jupiter radius.
+Evolutionary models for an age of two billion years predict a radius between 0.96±and Jupiter radius, indicating that the atmospheric radius may be underestimated.

+The atmosphere has strong absorption by water, carbon monoxide, carbon dioxide, methane, ammonia, and hydrogen sulfide.
+The atmospheric retrievals also strongly prefer a cloudy atmosphere over a cloud-free atmosphere; the uppermost cloud layer is likely made of potassium chloride and zinc sulfide.
+Such retrievals also hint for an 2.5±0.9 × overabundance of carbon and 2.1±1.0 × overabundance of oxygen compared to the host star's abundances, which tentatively suggests planet-like formation but does not rule out brown dwarf-like formation, with more accurate measurements of both stellar and planetary abundances being necessary for more precise assertions.

 The angular separation of the planet from its parent star is about 2.5 arcseconds, corresponding to a projected separation of 44.7 AU, which is nearly nine times the distance between Jupiter and the Sun, which poses a challenge to theoretical ideas of how giant planets form.
 Models such as core accretion or disk instability fail to reproduce the characteristics of this planet, such as its super-solar metallicity.
-This planet is seen as an excellent target for detailed spectroscopic characterization due to its proximity to Earth and its wide separation.